jynnie/todolis/documentation.md

 ---

-25.

-19. add todos table and link to user table
+25. add todos table and link to user table
 	- gotta explain backref, and foreign keys
 	- a one to many relationship
+26. choose what happens on index when logged in
+	 - add functionality for showing todos
+27. add to html ability to see todos queried
+28. add form to html to add new todo
+29. add functionality to actually add new todos
+30. add [x] query to the html side
+31. create /delete route + functionality